santhoshvai/personal-goals/README.md

 7. Redesign my site - use gulp & optimise the front-end workflow
 8. **Learn to speak with more confidence**

-# July 28 2017
+# August 14 2017

 ### This Week's Focus: Tablet mode - Evlo

 ## Things I'll do This Week:

-- Add different layout for tablets, same screen flow though.
-No master detail.
+- Evlo : Use a library with good material intro screen
+- Dutch inburgering exam prep start
+- start waking up early, try to wake up daily at 5:30 AM
 - 10 more problems at firecode.io
-- start waking up early, try to wake up daily at 6 AM

 ### Things I'll Do in the Future: